aaronleebrooks/weenieworld/STRATEGIC_QUESTIONS.md

 - Event frequency and balance parameters

 This document will be updated as decisions are made and new questions arise during development.

+## Phase 3 Priority 2 Decisions - Office Purchase System 🏢

+🏢 Office Purchase Mechanics:
+1. Cost Structure & Prerequisites:
+- **Office Cost**: 1000 currency (fixed amount)
+- **Debug Requirement**: Need debug button to give 1000 currency for testing
+- **Prerequisites**: Only appears after earning 100 currency for the first time
+- **Cost Scaling**: Fixed amount, no scaling with existing upgrades

+2. Purchase Location & UI:
+- **Location**: In existing upgrade panel at the bottom in a "Stations" section
+- **Presentation**: Same style as other upgrades (inline purchase)
+- **Visual Style**: Consistent with existing upgrade UI

+3. Purchase Flow:
+- **Confirmation**: No confirmation modal needed
+- **Purchase Type**: Instant purchase
+- **Feedback**: Visible in in-game event log (needs implementation - add to phase document) 📋 Menu System Integration:
+4. Stations Menu Structure:
+- **Office Button**: New button for office access (like "Upgrades")
+- **Navigation**: Arrow button on main screen to access office
+- **Worker System**:
+  - Hire workers for increasing costs: 10, 100, 1000 currency
+  - Maximum 2 workers initially (upgradeable)
+  - Workers consume 1 hot dog per second each
+  - Workers can be assigned to different stations
+- **Worker Assignments**:
+  - Kitchen: Auto-clicker on slow timer (slower than manual holding)
+  - Office: Auto-buyer for lowest affordable upgrade on interval
+- **Station Navigation**: Big station map with clickable rooms
+- **Kitchen Integration**: Current game screen becomes kitchen with key rate displays

+5. Unlock Progression:
+- **Order**: Kitchen (start) → Office → Laboratory (3000 currency)
+- **Available After Office**: Kitchen and Office stations
+- **Milestone Requirements**: Laboratory unlocks at 3000 currency

+6. Visual Status Indicators:
+- **Normal State**: White outline for operational stations
+- **Warning State**: Red outline when worker needs cannot be met (hot dog quota)
+- **Notification**: Exclamation mark when affordable upgrades available
+- **Worker Status**: Workers turned off when quota cannot be met ⚙️ Office Functionality:
+7. Office Benefits:
+Beyond unlocking stations, what immediate benefits should the office provide?
+A) Small currency bonus (e.g., +5% to all sales)
+B) Unlock new upgrade categories
+C) Provide a "management bonus" to existing systems
+D) Just be a gateway to other systems (no direct benefits)
+8. Office Management:
+Should the office itself be upgradeable?
+(Capacity, efficiency, etc.) Yes, you should be able the ability to hire more workers than the initial 3.
+Should there be an office management interface or just "purchase and forget"?
+You should be able to eventually upgrade into autobuying setting, but they are hardset in the beginning.
+Should the office have any ongoing costs or maintenance?
+Just the costs of any worker assigned to the office.
+9. Integration with Existing Systems:
+How should the office integrate with the save system?
+Office purchases should be registered in the save.
+Since the game will mostly be a lot of things purchased and upgradedetc, I don't think the office purchases should be unique.
+I think we will want ot track the upgrades, the settings, and how many workers are currently assgined there.
+Should it affect any existing UI elements or just add new ones?
+New ones.
+How should it work with the truck naming system (e.g., "Office of [Truck Name]")?
+Nothing specifically for now.
+�� Visual Design & UX:
+10. Office Theme & Aesthetics:
+Should the office have an alien theme to match the truck naming?
+It should be fairly normal if not plain.
+This is the start of the game so things should get cooler as you go along.
+What visual style should the office interface have?
+It should be a guy at a desk, typing away in the background.
+For the settings, I am thinking of the magic Research game how you assign researchers plus a button to purchase a worker.
+Should there be any background animations or effects?
+Yes, there should be a sound effect played as you purchase a new worker, or as you change the worker assignments.
+11. Accessibility & Usability:
+How should the office be discoverable to new players? there should be an exclamation mark on the upgrade store showing new purchases available.
+Should there be tooltips or help text explaining the office system?
+Yes, there should be an info icon that shows an explanation modal for each station.
+How should it integrate with the existing game flow?
+It will allow the player to assign workers as autoclickers to start idle progression

+## ✅ Priority 2 Implementation Decisions Summary

+### 🏢 Office Purchase System - Final Decisions:
+- **Cost**: 1000 currency (fixed)
+- **Prerequisites**: Appears after earning 100 currency
+- **Location**: Upgrade panel "Stations" section
+- **Purchase**: Instant, no confirmation
+- **Feedback**: In-game event log

+### 👥 Worker System:
+- **Costs**: 10, 100, 1000 currency (increasing)
+- **Max Workers**: 2 initially (upgradeable)
+- **Consumption**: 1 hot dog per second per worker
+- **Assignments**: Kitchen (auto-clicker) or Office (auto-buyer)

+### 🎮 UI/UX:
+- **Office Button**: New main menu button
+- **Navigation**: Arrow button on main screen
+- **Theme**: Normal/plain (gets cooler later)
+- **Discovery**: Exclamation mark on upgrade store
+- **Help**: Info icon with explanation modals

+### 🔧 Technical Requirements:
+- **Event Log System**: Needs implementation
+- **Worker Manager**: New autoload for worker management
+- **Station System**: Foundation for future stations
+- **Save Integration**: Track office, workers, assignments